The unexpected impacts of COVID-19 on Asian Americans

 The general anti-Asian sentiment has seeped its way into a number of Asian-owned businesses, including restaurants, bars, and even your local fish market.
 This has impacted communities in traditional Chinatowns around the United States, leaving many owners and workers—who are often first-generation Americans—in a bind.

-“The immigrant community tends to be much more a small business community,” said Sung Yeon, Executive Director of National Asian Pacific American Women’s Forum.
+“The immigrant community tends to be much more a small business community,” said Sung Yeon Choimorrow, Executive Director of National Asian Pacific American Women’s Forum.
 “Not many of them are coming to the U.S. to work in large corporations and…the economic impact is felt very deeply because of the concentration of immigrants who have invested in small businesses, and later on top of that, the racism that some of our community are experiencing because of COVID-19.”

 While Asian Americans make up a smaller portion of the U.S. undocumented immigrant population in comparison to people from Central and South America, they do exist.
 For instance, a report from the Department of Homeland Security revealed 1 in 8 Koreans are undocumented.